|Temporary exhibit, photo by Alessandra Celauro|

 So how to make sense of the tens—or hundreds—of thousands of artists active in the world, especially with no powerful art critics to arbitrate, and with the illusion of linear progression shattered?
 Major art fairs, usually biennials, are experiencing unprecedented growth.
 Museums and other institution operate as gatekeepers.
 Curators, art historians, and writers advocate for their chosen artists and art communities.

 While artists might try to resist labels, auction houses, appraisers, museums, curators, and others label art to make sense of and to ascribe value to it.
 Borderlines are drawn.
 The mainstream art world remains staunchly hierarchical and Eurocentric.
 Even as anthropology and other human sciences try to overcome their historical Western biases and institutional racism, the mainstream art world lags behind.
 Non-Western artists are still labeled as “Ethnic.”
-“Tribal art” or “indigenous art” is seen as being in opposition to “contemporary art,” as if tribes and indigenous peoples live outside of the sphere of time — dwelling in the unchanging ethnographic present instead of participating in the 21st century.
-Even NMAI, theoretically "our" museum, labels its historic collections as "Ethnographic."
+“Tribal art” or “Indigenous art” is seen as being in opposition to “contemporary art,” as if tribes and Indigenous peoples live outside of the sphere of time — dwelling in the unchanging ethnographic present instead of participating in the 21st century.
+Even NMAI, theoretically our museum, labels its historic collections as "ethnographic."

 Yet some few institutions reject Western art hierarchies and divisions.
-The Museo del Barro in Asunción, Paraguay is such a place.
+The Museo del Barro in Asunción, Paraguay, is such a place.
 In fact, in 1989, the United Nations recognized the museum for “as an institution organized around non-Western principles and subjects” (Legrás 188).
-Chilean art critic and curator, Justo Pastor Mellado wrote about the museum for the Zentrum für Kunst und Medientechnologie, headquartered in Karlsruhe, Germany, and the ZKM later featured the museum as their "MoCA of the Month" (ZKM).
+Chilean art critic and curator Justo Pastor Mellado wrote about the museum for the Zentrum für Kunst und Medientechnologie, headquartered in Karlsruhe, Germany, and the ZKM later featured the museum as their "MoCA of the Month" (ZKM).

 What’s so special about the Museo del Barro?
 It crosses those boundaries entrenched in the mainstream art world.
-In the words of Justo Pastor Mellado, an art critic and curator from Santiago, the Museo del Barro features “a collection where frontiers between indigenous art, popular art and contemporary art had never been established” (Mellado 310) and this fluid approach to curating reflects an “expanded adaptability, without trauma” (Mellado 312).
+In the words of Justo Pastor Mellado, an art critic and curator from Santiago, the Museo del Barro features “a collection where frontiers between Indigenous art, popular art and contemporary art had never been established” (Mellado 310) and this fluid approach to curating reflects an “expanded adaptability, without trauma” (Mellado 312).
 The Museo del Barro is a conscious effort to expose very different communities to each others’ art without comprising or disguising the artists’ personal visions or cultural backgrounds.

 In truth, the Museo del Barro is several institutions combined in one and housed together in the capital city of Paraguay.
-Museo del Barro features pre-Columbian, historical, and contemporary indigenous art, alongside contemporary ceramic art, and contemporary conceptual art.
+Museo del Barro features pre-Columbian, historical, and contemporary Indigenous art, alongside contemporary ceramic art, and contemporary conceptual art.
 The art collections from various communities are represented in sufficiently large numbers as to avoid tokenism.

 Paraguay, a landlocked country in the center of South America, was ruled by the dictatorship of Alfredo Stroessner from 1954 to 1989 (Fraser).
 Under the dictatorship, opportunities for artists were limited, but Grupo Arte Nuevo, founded by artist Olga Binder in 1953 created modern art exhibits in the streets or shop windows of Asunción (Fraser).
-Paraguayan modern artists drew upon indigenous art forms, such as petroglyphs, as inspiration for abstract art (Fraser).
-During the dictatorship, the painter, author, and architect, Carlos Colombino challenged authority through coded messages in his art (Fraser).
+Paraguayan modern artists drew upon Indigenous art forms, such as petroglyphs, as inspiration for abstract art (Fraser).
+During the dictatorship, the painter, author, and architect Carlos Colombino challenged authority through coded messages in his art (Fraser).
 It was “artists, rather than writers, [who] played a leading role in the democratic consolidation after the Stroessner dictatorship" (Legrás 187).
 Mellado writes that, "Museums are the ideological cement from which nations are built" (Mellado 209), and in Paraguay’s case, this is absolutely true.

 Founding the museum

 The Museo del Barro came together from various grassroots efforts by artists and writers in the 1970s.
-In 1972, Olga Blinder and Carlos Colombino created a circulating collection of 2-D art that they exhibited in various schools and public spaces.
+In 1972, Olga Binder and Carlos Colombino created a circulating collection of 2-D art that they exhibited in various schools and public spaces.
 Their collection expanded to include sculpture and installations and needed a permanent home (ZKM).
 Meanwhile Colombino also collaborated with Ticio Escobar, anthropologist, art critic, and dealer, and Ysanne Gayet, a British activist on projects in the city of San Lorenzo.